jhburns/ExperienceCapture/Documentation/Full-Deploy.md

 A deploy can be done with only one domain name, but two is recommend so that a staging environment can also be created.

-## Downloading a Server Package
+## Downloading a ECBackend Package

-Go to the [releases page](https://github.com/jhburns/ExperienceCapture/releases) and download `Server.zip` from one of the 'Server' releases.
+Go to the [releases page](https://github.com/jhburns/ExperienceCapture/releases) and download `ECBackend.zip` from one of the 'ECBackend' releases.
 The most recent server and client versions should work together.
 Extract the zip.

 ## Create Env Files